JamesWoolfenden/terraform-by-example/docs/lesson1.md

 ## Exercise

-1. Change the required_version to "0.12.25" and Apply.
+1. Change the required_version to "0.12.25" and Apply, what happens?

 ## Questions